Sarvesh-369/Reinforcement_Learning_Algorithms_Bandits_and_TD_0/README.md

 ## 1: Multi-armed Bandit

-In this part of the project, I implemented a 10-armed testbed following the description in Section 2.3 of the textbook.
+In this part of the project, I implemented a 10-armed testbed.
 I compared three methods of action value estimation:

 ### (a) Epsilon-Greedy Action Selection